LIFE AT ARMORY HOUSE

 The U of I is a large university but you can get connected through Armory House social activities, where you can make new friends, and by introducing you to valuable resources on campus and in the community.
 For example:

 Academic Life: Armory House offers our residents a nice and comfortable living environment.
 Quiet Hours in the evening through the morning allow students to focus on their school work.
 Study lounge and floor lounges are popular hang-out spots because high-speed Internet and wi-fi are available throughout the building.
 During the final week, AH chefs prepare healthy snacks to help replenish your much-needed energy.

 Social Life: Our Resident Advisors plan a variety of social activities each month from Open Door Night, bowling at the Union, to movie, game, or crafts nights at Armory House.
 There is always an opportunity to have fun with fellow residents and to take a break from your studies.

-Volunteer Opportunities: Many of our residents like to volunteer their time in campus and community organizations such as Habitat for Humanity, Crisis Nursery, Relay for Life, When We All Vote, League of Women Voters, etc. At Armory House we support their efforts and we can help you get connected with these and other volunteer opportunities.
+Volunteer Opportunities: Many of our residents like to volunteer their time in campus and community organizations such as Habitat for Humanity, Relay for Life, When We All Vote, League of Women Voters, etc. At Armory House we support their efforts and we can help you get connected with these and other volunteer opportunities.

 Cross-cultural skills: Did you know that cross-cultural skills are increasingly seen as important for both U.S. and International students for their success in college as well as in their future careers?